Center for Low Vision Rehabilitation

 Low vision patients from across the southeast come to the Center for rehabilitation care.
-Experts in ophthalmology, optometry, occupational therapy, and psychology combine their knowledge to meet the unique needs of each patient.
+Experts in ophthalmology, optometry, and occupational therapy, combine their knowledge to meet the unique needs of each patient.
 Together, we can help persons with low vision reach their potential.

 - Low vision evaluations by optometrists with residency training in blind rehabilitation.
 Evaluations include comprehensive assessment of visual function, glasses prescription, adaptive equipment prescription, including bioptic telescopes and referral for community services.

 - Rehabilitation training by occupational therapists with specialty training and/or certification in low vision rehabilitation.
-Training is focused on helping people maintain their safety and independence as well as teaching them to use adaptive equipment so that they can continue to enjoy hobbies such as reading.
+Training is focused on helping people maintain their safety and independence as well as teaching them to use adaptive equipment so that they can continue to enjoy essential activities such as reading and driving.

 - Support group and educational opportunities for patients and their families.
 For the latest visit our Facebook page.

 - The Center is actively engaged in patient-oriented research.
 Interested patients may be eligible to enroll, depending on the studies underway.